subhashchandra001/IntelligentRoboticsFinalProject/README.md

 ---

 ## 11. Acknowledgements

-We thank **Prof. Dean Hougen** for guidance throughout the course and for providing the TurtleBot platform and laboratory facilities used in this project.
+I would like to sincerely thank **Prof. Dean Hougen** for his guidance throughout the course and for providing access to the TurtleBot platform and laboratory facilities used in this project.

+I also gratefully acknowledge **Prof. Golnaz Habibi** for granting permission to use the **Minicity area**, which supported the real-robot experimentation component of this work.

 ---